jacobobryant/site/resources/public/post/2017/service.md

 +++
-title = "Whosoever will lose his life" date = "2017-01-22"
+title = "Whosoever Will Lose His Life" date = "2017-01-22"
 +++
 *Based on a talk given in a YSA sacrament meeting*